jmwanderer/membership/README.md

 Resolves names in the files to member ids, and saves member ids and account ids for use by updaterows.py

 Available Queries:
-- waivers: members covered by any type of waiver
-- individual_waivers: members covered by an adult individual waivers or attestation signature
-- family_waivers: members / accounts covered by family waivers
-- family_waivers_incomplete: members that signed family waivers, invalid due to not listing all minors
 - attest_signer: members that signed attestations
 - keys: members / accounts holding keys
 - swimteam: members on swimteam / accounts with swimmers on the swimteam